northdata/api/doc/data-export-guide/data-export-guide.md

 # Data Services Guide to Quarterly Exports

-North Data provides full quarterly exports of its company data in many different variants.
+North Data provides quarterly exports of its complete collection of company data in many different variants.
 This guide explains how to select and download the right package for you.

 ## Table of contents
 - [Data Services Guide to Quarterly Exports](#data-services-guide-to-quarterly-exports)